 In 2000, with the true nature of the Flood understood for the first time, Dr. Aardsma began to turn his attention increasingly to the question of why human lifespans were so much greater prior to the Flood than they were afterwards.
 The Flood had clearly altered something in some way to bring about this change.
 What exactly had it altered, and, most importantly, might anything be done to correct the problem and restore human lifespans to pre-Flood values?
 Bimonthly publication of The Biblical Chronologist newsletter continued during these years.

-In 2003, research into the human longevity problem having made significant progress, bimonthly publication of The Biblical Chronologist newsletter was halted to free up Dr. Aardsma's time completely to pursue this vital research question.
+In 2003, research into the human longevity problem having made significant progress, bimonthly publication of The Biblical Chronologist newsletter was halted to free up Dr. Aardsma's time to pursue this vital research question as expeditiously as possible.

 A lone issue was published in May 2008, clarifying the nature of the crater at Mt.
 Yeroham (the biblical Mt.
-Sinai) and bringing to conclusion several years of research into IO3, a Noah's ark candidate on Mt.
+Sinai) and bringing to a conclusion several years of research into IO3, a Noah's Ark candidate on Mt.
 Cilo.
-This seems possibly to have been the final issue of The Biblical Chronologist newsletter.